bmuschko/cva-crash-course/exercises/08-secrets-engine-kv-use/instructions.md

 # Exercise 8

 In this exercise, you will interact with a kv secrets engine by adding, updating, and deleting new secrets.
+Use the `vault kv` command for each of the steps.

 1. Use the `kv` command to create a new secret at the path `app-kv/ext-service`.
 The secret creates a single key-value pair `api-key=iRJgazGtbjC9pLZCZnTMRtPk`.
 2. Use the `kv` command to read the secret at the path `app-kv/ext-service`.
 Furthermore, try to just get the value of the key `api-key` with a single command.